arkanelinux/arkaneiso/README.md

 ## What is Arkane Linux
 Arkane Linux is an opinionated, immutable, atomic, multi-root Arch-based distibution which aims to provide a GNOME-centered experienced with minimal yet full featured and sensible non-intrusive defaults.

-Is immutability not your thing but still want to embrace the Arkane?
-Normal installation ISOs are also available.

 ## Getting Arkane Linux
 Arkane Linux provides ISO images over at the [Arkane Linux download page](https://arkanelinux.org/downloads).